Daniel Oliver (policymaker): Health Insurance Cartel Battle

 Oliver tried to repeal the insurance anti-trust exemption in health insurance markets in 1987, provoking a long and costly battle that he ultimately lost.
 Oliver's goal was to reduce the costs of American health insurance by removing barriers limiting competition—in this case, being the first FTC chairman to propose the destruction of the McCarran-Ferguson Act.
 However, the issue has again received national attention in the 2016 presidential election.

-Airline Competition Policy
+Airline competition

 Oliver defended airline deregulation in the 1980s and said it had allowed for more companies to enter the market and lower overall prices—saving Americans $100 billion.

 "The Oliver Effect"

 Oliver's tenure at the FTC led some analysts to saying he sought to implement "The Oliver Effect" in product markets.
 In this way, Oliver also argued against foreign trade restrictions, saying in 1986 that they cost Americans $50 billion a year.